Nike Softball Camp George Fox University

 Hollen began her softball career as a player at North Salem (Ore.)
 High School, but even then took an interest in the coaching side, assisting her high school pitching coach with private lessons by working with the younger pitchers.
 In college, she played for a season at the University of Colorado-Colorado Springs, then transferred to Chemeketa Community College in Salem, Ore., and earned Junior College All-America honors as a sophomore.

 Hollen is married to John Hollen, a former baseball player at Corban University, who serves as one of her assistant coaches.
 During her spare time, she enjoys outdoor activities such as skiing and camping.
-The Hollens are members of the Newberg Foursquare Church, and have two daughters: Riley May, age 4, and Kinley Grace, age 3.
+The Hollens are members of the Newberg Foursquare Church and have two daughters, Riley May and Kinley Grace.

 2012 Northwest Conference Coach of the Year

 2018 Northwest Conference Coach of the Year

 2021 Northwest Conference Coach of the Year